Get started with information extraction in Microsoft Foundry

 - Document fields: an analyzer that uses a combination of capabilities to extract fields, organize them into cohesive categories, and generate insights—answering, “What does this content mean and what should I do with it?”
 Content Understanding analyzers like this one sometimes require deploying additional AI models (such as chat completion and embedding models) to handle complex extraction needs.

-You also learned how developers can integrate Content Understanding into applications using the REST API (submitting documents via a POST request and polling for results with a GET request) or the Python SDK, both of which enable programmatic analysis of documents outside the Foundry playground.
+You also learned how developers can integrate Content Understanding into applications using the Python SDK, which enables programmatic analysis of documents outside the Foundry playground.

 Ask Anton